What are Advanced Persistent Threats (APTs)?

 Sophistication

-APT actors employ advanced and constantly evolving techniques.
+Threat actors employ advanced, constantly evolving techniques.
 They may use zero-day vulnerabilities (previously unknown software flaws), custom malware, and complex attack chains to compromise their targets.
 These attackers often have access to substantial resources, including talented hackers and significant financial backing.

 Stealth